ruskofd/postgresql-server-role/docs/examples.md

 #### Change configuration files location

-On Red-Hat based systems, the default location of the PostgreSQL configurations are located inside the data directory.
-If you want to change it to `/etc` i.e, you can tweak some of the role variables :
+On Red-Hat based systems, the PostgreSQL configurations are located inside the data directory.
+If you want to change it, you can tweak some of the role variables :

 ```YAML
 # Defines the new directory (will be created if missing)